fielddaylab/lakeland/README.md

 #### reset (index=40)
 *Introduced in v18.*
 This logs when the player presses "Reset Game", followed by a "yes" confirmation when asked if they are sure.
 A gamestate log is logged immediately after (8/14/2020).
+(Currently being pulled out for the Fellowship meeting (10/30/2020))

 | Key | Value | Description |
 | --- | --- | --- |